stfc/PyTMCI/Readme.md

 ```

 By default, this will install a version of the code that does not use Numba
 for JIT compilation.
-To speed up the code, also install Numba and Numba-scipy
+To speed up the code, manually install Numba and Numba-scipy
 manually with the commands

 ```
-python -m pip install numba==0.57.1 python -m pip install git+https://github.com/numba/numba-scipy.git
+python -m pip install numba
+python -m pip install git+https://github.com/numba/numba-scipy.git
 ```

 PyTMCI will then automatically compile the code where it can.

+numba-scipy is currently installed with a github url due to a dependency issue with
+the version on pypi.
+An ordinary pip install command will be used when the version
+on pypi is updated.

 ### Developer and Manual Set-Up